FRRouting/frr/doc/developer/workflow.rst

 FRR employs a ``<MAJOR>.<MINOR>.<BUGFIX>`` versioning scheme.

 ``MAJOR``
    Significant new features or multiple minor features.
-The addition of a new routing protocol or daemon would fall under this class.
+This should mostly cover any kind of disruptive change that is visible or "risky" to operators.
+   New features or protocols do not necessarily trigger this.
+(This was changed for FRR 7.x after feedback from users that the pace of major version number increments was too high.)

 ``MINOR``
-   Small features, e.g. options for automatic BGP shutdown.
+   General incremental development releases, excluding "major" changes mentioned above.
+Not necessarily fully backwards compatible, as smaller (but still visible) changes or deprecated feature removals may still happen.
+   However, there shouldn't be any huge "surprises" between minor releases.

 ``BUGFIX``
    Fixes for actual bugs and/or security issues.
+Fully compatible.

 We will pull a new development branch for the next release every 4 months.
 The current schedule is Feb/June/October 1.
 The decision for a ``MAJOR/MINOR``